peytoncordero/DRI25/data-literacies.md

 1. Direct impacts on people
 2. Ramifications of (re)producing categories
-3. Social, political and economic effects.
+3. Social, political, economic, and environmental effects.

 Additionally, this workshop will address the range of impact, or the range of accessibility to our work: